Fast, secure, risk-free booking guaranteed.

 You will find a 24/7 support phone number on the bottom of each voucher.
 Keep in mind that there’s no need to print out the vouchers, as your reservations will be confirmed.

-Accommodation for the duration of your tour is based on a number of criteria, including location, comfort, services, price, and character.
+• Accommodation for the duration of your tour is based on a number of criteria, including location, comfort, services, price, and character.
 Though accommodation on the Camino is limited, your guides will always try to book something that is near the Camino as well as the historical center of the city.
-Expect hotels of a 3* standard in larger cities, while for the smaller villages and towns, your guide choose hotels or guesthouses of a 2* standard.
+Expect hotels of a 3-star standard in larger cities, while for the smaller villages and towns, your guide choose hotels or guesthouses of a 2-star standard.
 Exceptions may be made.

 In case your accommodation is located outside the town, you’ll need to check your vouchers for specific instructions on how to get to your accommodation.
 Most likely the accommodation will organize a taxi transfer or they will pick you up themselves.
 All the necessary information will be on the vouchers, which is why it’s important to check them every morning so you can plan ahead.

-The luggage transfer is limited to 1 bag per person with a maximum weight of 15 kg per bag, it does not matter the size of the bag.
+You are limited to 1 bag per person with a maximum weight of 15 kg/ 33 lbs per bag, it does not matter the size of the bag.
 Additional bags can be transferred for an extra €10 per bag per transfer.
 Please note that boots or smaller bags attached to the main bag count as an extra bag and will be charged accordingly.

 Min. age requirements: